fluxcd/flux/docs/references/daemon.md

-# Flux Daemon
+# Daemon (`fluxd`)

 ## Summary

-Flux daemon (fluxd, aka Flux agent) allows automation of application deployments and version control of cluster configuration.
+Flux daemon (`fluxd`, aka Flux agent) allows automation of application deployments and version control of cluster configuration.
 Version controlling of cluster manifests provides reproducibility and a historical trail of events.

-### Flux daemon responsibilities
+### Responsibilities

-    A) Continuous Deployment
+#### Continuous Deployment

-        1.
-        Flux daemon monitors user git repo Kubernetes manifests for changes, which it then deploys to the cluster.
+1. Flux daemon monitors user git repo Kubernetes manifests for changes, which it then deploys to the cluster.

-        2.
-        Flux daemon monitors container registry for running container image updates.
+2. Flux daemon monitors container registry for running container image updates.
 Detection of an image change (running container image tag vs container registry image tag) triggers k8s manifest update, which is committed to the user git repository, then deployed to the Kubernetes cluster.

-    B) Deployment approaches
+#### Deployment approaches

-        1.
-        Automate vs Deautomate
+1. Automate vs Deautomate

    Deployment happens automatically when a new image tag is detected.
-            Deautomated deployment will not proceed until manually released (through the UI or the CLI tool fluxctl).
+Deautomated deployment will not proceed until manually released (through the CLI tool `fluxctl`).

-        2.
-        Lock vs Unlock
+2. Lock vs Unlock

    Deployment is pinned to a particular image tag.
    New deployment will not proceed upon triggered release.

-## More information

-Setting up and configuring fluxd is discussed in our [standalone setup](../install/standalone-setup.md) document.

-There is also more information on [garbage collection](./garbagecollection.md) and [Git commit signing](../using/git-gpg.md).

-## Flags
+## Setup and configuration

-fluxd requires setup and offers customization though a multitude of flags.
+`fluxd` requires setup and offers customization though a multitude of flags.

 | Flag                                             | Default                            | Purpose
 | ------------------------------------------------ | ---------------------------------- | ---